 For the full list of requirements click on the link below:

 You may enroll by submitting the completed application found on the CAREAssist website.
 You must attach all documents required as indicated in the enrollment instructions which includes documents to verify current income and previous years income.
 There are community based case managers that may be able to help you complete the application.
-Original applications must be mailed to the program as indicated on the program website.

 To find applications and instructions click on the link below: